 4. Quit Smoking

-There are many common reasons why you should quit smoking because of the harm it does to our bodies, so it shouldn’t come as a shock to you that it harms your immune system.
+There are multiple reasons why you should quit smoking because of the harm it does to our bodies, so it shouldn’t come as a shock to you that it can harm your immune system.

 Smoking destroys the antibodies that are present in your bloodstream.
 This increases the risk of developing infections such as pneumonia and influenza.